Desktop Communication App Re-Development with 2-Step Outsourcing

 On-demand QA expert

 Phase I. Fixing the most urgent problem.
 The most urgent problem was to get the app back to the proper working mode and let the users effectively proceed with it.
-To do this, Skelia’s and Opalescent’s teams have revised the current architecture and improved it to make room for better scalability and higher stability.
+To do this, Skelia’s team have revised the current architecture and improved it to make room for better scalability and higher stability.

 Phase II.
 Improving the app’s quality and performance.
 The next step was working on quality assurance.
-Since most of the users’ scenarios weren’t covered by tests, Skelia’s dedicated QA expert has developed the relevant test cases, combining the most effective approaches to manual and automated testing into a holistic QA strategy.
+Since most of the users’ scenarios weren’t covered by tests, our dedicated QA expert has developed the relevant test cases, combining the most effective approaches to manual and automated testing into a holistic QA strategy.
 Next, tech experts worked on prioritizing and fixing the documented bugs.
-Together, Skelia and Opalescent have introduced Azure CI/CD practice to streamline the application’s improvements and instantly deliver them to production.
+Together, Skelia and client’s team have introduced Azure CI/CD practice to streamline the application’s improvements and instantly deliver them to production.

 Phase III.
 Adding new features.
 Since the demand for the app was growing, there was a clear need to add some features that would help streamline and automate work with issued licenses.
-In collaboration with Opalescent, we have added the following features to the app:
+We have added the following features to the app:

 Application Auto Updates instead of doing it manually.